Eurovisionathon 2023

 24. A book with a rabbit on the cover: Drawing Europe Together

-27. A #BookTok recommendation
+27. A #BookTok recommendation: Shark Heart

 28. A book you bought secondhand: Last Train to Paradise